sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 - **X-Axis**: CV1, representing an angle, with the same labeling as in Figure 1.
 - **Y-Axis**: CV2, representing a distance, with the same labeling as in Figure 2.
-- **Visualization**: A contour plot or a heatmap showing the free energy levels across the CV1 and CV2 space.
+- **Visualization**: A heatmap showing the free energy levels across the CV1 and CV2 space.
 The color gradient represents different energy levels, with cooler colors indicating low-energy regions (minima) and warmer colors highlighting high-energy barriers.
 This visualization is crucial for identifying transition states, stable conformations, and understanding the molecular system's behavior under various conditions.

 ### Figure 4: 3D Free Energy Landscape